GalvanizeOpenSource/stats-shortcourse/docs/_sources/statistical-inference.rst.txt

    **CLASS DISCUSSION**

-   1. How were the Bernoulli and binomial distributions used here?
+   1. Describe the role of Bernoulli and binomial distributions in our above example.
-   2. Explain the underlying hypothesis and the tests used to investigate it.
+   2. Describe the underlying hypothesis and the character of the tests assessing it.
-   3. Can you interpret the p-values based on this level of significance (assuming :math:`\alpha=0.05`)?
+   3. Describe how the p-values are used to assess :math:`H_0`.
+      (Hint: assume a **significance level** of :math:`\alpha=0.05`).
-   4. Compare and contrast the Bayesian and Frequentist paradigms for estimation.
+   4. Compare and contrast the Bayesian and Frequentist estimation paradigms.
-   5. Are there any other examples besides the coin-flip where you might apply what you have learned here?
+   5. Does anyone have other examples (not coin-flipping) where these tools might be applied?